Sentencing as a Human Process

 Criminal history scores were not always quite so narrow and mechanical.
 In the earliest efforts, now long forgotten, guidelines architects did include scoring mechanisms that would allow for the deduction, not just the accumulation, of criminal history points.
 Some of the earliest sentencing guidelines projects of the 1970s were an offshoot of the development of parole guidelines and included pilot sites in Essex County, New Jersey and Maricopa County, Arizona.5 Early models developed for Essex County provided for the deduction of a point when the offender was employed or in school, and some of the preliminary models from Maricopa County called for a one-point reduction (not just a 0) from the offender score when the individual had no prior adult convictions.6

 Utah recently made some adjustments to its sentencing guidelines to provide for a similar mechanism that actually allows individuals to earn a one-point deduction in their criminal history score for successfully completing a probationary sentence.7 This new rule went into effect in 2015 as part of Utah’s Justice Reinvestment initiative.
-See here for Utah’s new scoring sheet which shows the possibility of -1 points for a prior success with probation.

 My recent research on criminal history enhancements in a state that never adopted sentencing guidelines supports such policies that would give credit towards positive past progress.8 I interviewed trial judges in a non-guidelines state who sometimes considered a person’s criminal history as highly relevant, but not always.
 The judges didn’t treat prior record in a mechanical way, as operationalized in most guidelines schemes.
 They were instead most concerned with a steady and recent pattern of serious offending, and an inability to successfully complete a probationary term without revoking.
 Except for the most serious offenses, the judges generally felt that first- and even second-time offenders deserved a second (or third) chance via probation rather than prison.
 But eventually, the accumulation of a criminal record would indicate that other efforts had failed, and some prison time was appropriate.
 The judges did not necessarily find old offenses or offenses committed while a juvenile relevant, and they appeared interested in what inferences they could make about an individual based on the age of priors, the time in between offenses, and prior successes with probation.
 Thus, a person could effectively earn back a clean slate if their prior offenses were not recent, or if they’d shown themselves amenable to probation.